mrmrs/component-api-talk/README.md

 - Team collaborative voting on which component variations feel most on brand.
 You could even hook this voting up to a neural network.
 - The generated data could help train an image classifier which will in turn help existing UI audits on websites.
 Imagine being able to input a url and query the design with questions lke: Show me all of the buttons.
 Show me all of the orange buttons.
 Show me all link styles.

-Most importantly - we can start to quickly generate lots of design options.
-To test with real users.
-Instead of letting designs stumble across a finish line that haven't been validated.
+This to be is an exciting reality to live in.
+We can generate lots of design options to test with real users, instead of shipping designs that haven't been validated and are essentially stumbling across the finish line.

 Also I'm lazy and I don't want to design buttons anymore.